franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 You can customize this object by adjusting the ProblemDetail properties.

-When looking at the logs, we can find more detailed information.
+When looking at the logs, you can find more detailed information.
 It goes:

 - -> LogFilter
 - -> LoggingAspect